hemauricio/spenders/README.md

 TEMAIL = "to_email@gmail.com"
 ```

-**_App password_ and _regular password_**
+# **_App password_ and _regular password_**

+On **secrets.py** I am referencing two types of _PASSWORD_.

+**App password:**

-I am using an _app password_ Gmail provided me due to the 2 step authentication I have in my from_email@gmail.com.
+The account I am using to send emails has 2 step authentication activated, you
+can not login with smtplib using the regular password you use on the Gmail
+interface.

+To be able to login with smtplib for an account with 2 step authentication
+you will need an **_app password_**.
 You can create one yourself following [this tutorial](https://www.lifewire.com/get-a-password-to-access-gmail-by-pop-imap-2-1171882).

+**Regular password:**

-If you do not have 2 step authentication you can use your _regular password_, the one you use to log into your account.
+If you are going to use an account that does not have 2 step authentication you can use your **_regular password_**, the one you use to log into your account.